The-Grand-Empty/guidebook/community/governance.md

 ## Transparency and Accountability
 These guidelines help us to enforce our community's rules more effectively, but all moderation decisions are ultimately judgment calls, and our judgements are not above criticism.

 With certain exceptions for matters with unique privacy concerns (such as harassment cases or our age verification process), discussions about the community or its members may occur only through community-auditable channels.
-When privileged actions are taken (e.g. approving or banning a user, issuing or retracting a formal warning), the moderator performing that action must make it clear that they are taking responsibility for its correctness and appropriateness in the `#audit` channel.
+When privileged actions are taken (e.g. approving or banning a user, issuing or retracting a formal warning), the moderator performing that action must make it clear that they are taking responsibility for its correctness and appropriateness, often by posting in {% include discord/channel.html name="audit" id="1367900617422409819" %}.

-Nobody is above criticism; any member is welcome to raise concerns or objection in `#meta`, at any time, for any reason.
+Nobody is above criticism; any member is welcome to raise concerns or objection in {% include discord/channel.html name="meta" id="1367900579753361408" %}, at any time, for any reason.
 Active hostility and rudeness is still not tolerated, but moderators are expected to recuse themselves when their own actions or writing are implicated, and must not take privileged actions on their own behalf.

 This community is currently run by a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), and the moderators he appoints at his discretion.
 We commit to to stepping down as and when requested to by member consensus, and can only hope that once this community reaches a size suitable for community elections, you'll finally let us rest instead of continuing to elect us.